 - Greater risk awareness and assessment

-- Understanding of additional barriers outside of the BOP that can be utilized to maintain a safe and reliable work place
+- Understanding of additional barriers, outside of the BOP, that can be used to maintain well control

 Enhancements to the training and to the assessment process help to ensure integrity and international uniformity:

 - Centralized online testing system, including tests generated with alternate questions and in a varied order

 - Immediate test results and feedback based on learning objectives